rubensworks/rubensworks.net/README.md

 it carries `_highlighted = {true}` — on the homepage.
 The non-standard `_type`, `_slides`,
 `_poster`, `_video` and `_highlighted` fields are what drive that; `test/bibliography.test.ts`
 covers the values currently in use.

+Give the entry a `doi` where one exists, bare (`10.1007/978-3-030-00668-6_15`) or as a doi.org URL.
+It becomes a DOI link on the publication page, a `schema:sameAs` triple in the RDFa, and the key the publication card uses to find the paper in dblp; without one the card falls back to matching the title, which dblp rewrites.

 ## Writing a post